How Do I Get My Files On The Internet?

 A utility for "zipping" and "unzipping" so-called "ZIP files".
 A ZIP file both compresses and stores any number of folders and files as a single file.
 Verdict: This is an easy-to-use utility for opening and making "ZIP" files.

-A great painting application for young children.
+A great painting application for very young children.
 This is a highly recommended application.
 Verdict: A winner!

 A wonderful utility for putting "sticky notes" on your computer, including messages with alarms.